| | |

 • Change to Yarn D and cont to work in pattern as established until the piece measures the same length as back to the first row of E stripe, end with a WS row as the last row you work.

-• Change to Yarn E and work in pattern as established until piece measures the same length as back to armhole shaping, end with a RS row as the last row you work.
+• Change to Yarn E and work in a pattern as established until the piece measures the same length as back to armhole shaping, end with a RS row as the last row you work.

 Shape Raglan Armhole and Front Edge